Slots Special Symbols

 The Wild Symbol

-In the 1970s, Las Vegas-based firm Fortune Coin Company pioneered the first video slot, which gave rise to multiple developments, including in the symbols that appeared on the reels.
-One of the first special symbols to be added to the classic slot games was the wild symbol.
-In can be found in most online slots today, although it comes in different forms and shapes, depending on the theme of the game.
+In the 1970s, Las Vegas-based firm Fortune Coin Company pioneered the first video slot, laying the groundwork for many innovations, including new reel symbols.
+One of the earliest special symbols introduced into classic slot games was the wild symbol.
+It can be found in most online slots today, though it appears in various forms and shapes depending on each game’s theme.

 Function